The Rev'd Canon Dean Fostekew

 In the Rectory kitchen ...

 for our Rector cooking is not so much of a hobby but a passion and, although he's a quasi-vegan, Dean's roast-dinners are said to be 'Master-Chef'-worthy, including roast potatoes described by his friends as the 'crispiest in Scotland'.
 Dean is some-what sceptical of this praise.
 Whilst working in the kitchen, Dean is kept company by his Radio friends from Ambridge.
 He firmly believes that The Archers is a live documentary, and not a soap opera.
+He has listened in since the age of 7.
 His partner, often tries to convince him otherwise but as Dean says; ‘If Gill Archer says; ‘It is so’, then it is so.’
-His cats Archie and Lady Grace agree with him.
+His cats Angus and HSH the Grand Duchess Grace agree with him.

 At the theatre ...

-Dean has been known to overdose on shows during Edinburgh's International Festival; contemporary dance (most especially Scottish Ballet), theatre and opera keep him happy as do historical TV programmes and historical detective novels although frustrations can creep in with differing interpretations of historical events.
+Dean has been known to overdose on culture during Edinburgh's International Festival; contemporary dance (most especially Scottish Ballet), theatre and opera keep him happy as does anything on television that is historical or archeological; (especially if they contain forensic oesteology - something he once thought he might have a career in).
+When not reading theology he quite often has his nose in a historical detective novel.
+Although frustrations can creep in with differing interpretations of historical events.
 That's to say when they don't agree with his interpretation!

 ... that said ...